Shuttle/Shuttle.Core.Mediator/README.md

 ## Considerations

-If you have a rather predictable sequential workflow and you require something faster execution then you may wish to consider the [Shuttle.Core.Pipelines](http://shuttle.github.io/shuttle-core/shuttle-core-pipelines) package.
-A performance testing application for your use-case would be able to indicate the more suitable option.
+If you have a rather predictable sequential workflow and you require something with faster execution then you may wish to consider the [Shuttle.Core.Pipelines](http://shuttle.github.io/shuttle-core/shuttle-core-pipelines) package.

+Performing a benchmark for your use-case would be able to indicate the more suitable option.